Imitating Task and Motion Planning with Visuomotor Transformers

 When using TAMP solutions for imitation learning, it is essential to train on high-quality plan traces.
 Behavior cloning techniques typically are adverse to multi-modal policy behavior, so a TAMP demonstrator that takes several different actions at a particular state produces data is challenging to imitate.
 One way to reduce TAMP policy variability is to optimize for low-cost plans.
 Although a TAMP problem is not guaranteed to have a unique minimum cost solution, this strategy biases solutions to a consistent family of low-cost plans.

 We propose a two-stage approach to producing low-cost TAMP solutions.
 First, we use cost-sensitive PDDLStream planning that minimizes the joint-space distance traveled.
-Specifically, we define costs for $\pddl{move}(q_1, \tau, q_2)$ actions that $\infty$-norm (max) of the distance $||q_1 - q_2||_\infty$ between configurations $q_1$, $q_2$.
+Specifically, we define costs for $\pddl{move}(q_1, \tau, q_2)$ actions that limit $\infty$-norm (max) of the distance $||q_1 - q_2||_\infty$ between configurations $q_1$, $q_2$.
 The straight-line distance between two configurations is a lower bound on the length of the shortest collision-free path between them.
-Therefore, it is advantageous to optimize this lower bound before performing motion planning, which is computationally expensive due to continuous collision checking.
-For the example TAMP plan in equation~\ref{eqn:plan}, this corresponds a constrained optimization problem with objective:
+We optimize this lower bound before performing motion planning which is computationally expensive due to continuous collision checking.

-where assignments to parameters $g, p, q_1, q_2$ must still satisfy plan constraints.
 This PDDLStream algorithm is asymptotically optimal~\cite{vega2016asymptotically,garrett2020pddlstream}, but it might take arbitrary long to find a plan below a target cost bound.